-Filling: Rinse the berries under cold water; drain well.
+STRAWBERRIES: Rinse the berries under cold water; drain well.
 Hull and slice the berries; place in a bowl.
-Sprinkle with 1/3 cup sugar; cover and let stand at room temperature for about 1 hour.
+Sprinkle with the sugar; cover and let stand at room temperature for about 1 hour.

-Topping: In a deep, chilled bowl, beat the whipping cream until soft peaks form.
-Add 2 tablespoons of sugar and vanilla extract, continue beating until soft peaks return.
-(Do not over beat) Cover and refrigerate until ready to serve.
+WHIPPED CREAM: In a large bowl, beat the cream with sugar and vanilla, until it holds soft peaks.
+Cover and refrigerate until ready to serve.

 Preheat the oven to 425 degrees.
 Set rack at center level.
 Line a cookie sheet with parchment paper, set aside.

-Biscuits: In a food processor (you can use a pastry cutter) combine the flour, baking powder, salt and 3 tablesppons sugar; pulse to mix.
+BISCUITS: In a food processor (or you can use a pastry cutter) combine the flour, baking powder, salt and sugar and pulse to mix.
 Cut butter into about 8 pieces and add to the mixture.
 Pulse until the mixture resembles coarse meal.
 Transfer the mixture to a large bowl and make a well in the center.
-With a fork stir in the cream or milk, just until dough is moist.
+With a fork, stir in the cream or milk, just until dough is moist.
 Be very careful not to overwork.
 The dough doesn't have to hold together well at this point.
 Let the dough stand for a minute.

 Cook's Note: Chill the bowl and beaters in the freezer for 10 minutes before whipping the cream.